-Under the leadership of Nashira Baril, the Boston team is working to open a free-standing birth clinic in Dorchester, Massachusetts, called the Birth Sanctuary Boston.
+Under the leadership of Nashira Baril, the Boston team is working to open a free-standing birth clinic in Dorchester, Massachusetts, called the Neighborhood Birth Center.
 The clinic will provide comprehensive, evidence-based care during pregnancy, physiologic birth, and the postpartum period with a focus on liberation and justice, and providing a space for inter-generational healing and transformation.
 In the accelerator, the team is leveraging technical assistance to flesh out a sustainable business plan, and determine strategic partnerships.
 They are bringing a media-based question to the hackathon to use emerging technologies in support of their communications plans.

 Team members include (left to right): Nashira Baril, Meenakshi Verma-Agrawal, Chris Miller, Sanam Roder-Dewan, and Erline Achille.

 Our Detroit partner is Harambee Care who provides high quality in-home maternal and infant care coordination for Medicaid eligible families.
 The team, led by Executive Director Anjanette Davenport Hatter is exploring the the development of a self-advocacy breastfeeding tool to increase lactation support and education in Detroit.
 The tool addresses lactation acuity—a term that relates to providing the specificity and timeliness of lactation support based on individualized patient needs and health severity.
 The team emphasizes a "train-the-trainer" model to educate staff on optimal ways for moms to self-advocate with healthcare providers.